Master of Science (MSc) degree programme

 Executing research and writing an MSc thesis

-A programme bases on research
+A master's programme based on research

 The MSc degree programme is based on research.
 The development of research skills is given attention throughout the entire course.
 Each MSc candidate is required to design, undertake and report on research where geo-information science and earth observation is used to develop techniques and/or deal with a specific application problem connected with the field of interest of the course.
 The precise focus of the research will be determined by the candidate and supervising staff in dialogue, and will fall within the scope of the research themes of the Institute.